 SECaaS: A Changing Market

 This is a market in transition and this is what all CIOs and CTOs need to observe and understand.
-Previously, security services that moved to the cloud basically just moved the centralized management console.
-Today, offerings have gradually matured to utilize the strengths of the cloud.
-For example, at Appknox, not only is the security tracking and management on the cloud, the whole security analysis also takes place on the cloud using a cloud-based emulator that we’ve custom built.
-As a user, this gives you immense power to perform multiple tasks while the benefits of cloud take care of all the performance related pain.
+Previously, security services that moved to the cloud basically just moved the centralised management console.
+Today, offerings have gradually matured to utilise the strengths of the cloud.
+For example, at Appknox, not only is the security tracking and management on the cloud, the whole security analysis also takes place in the cloud using a cloud-based emulator that we’ve custom built.
+As a user, this gives you immense power to perform multiple tasks while the benefits of cloud take care of all the performance-related pain.
 This helps us conduct faster and deeper analysis and provides you with more horsepower to perform better.